Want to know how to stop teeth grinding at night? Start Doing Yoga.

 FOR THE LOVE OF ALL THINGS HOLY!!
 HOW DO I STOP MY TEETH GRINDING AT NIGHT?

 Let’s skip straight to it.
-The generally agreed upon short answer to the question “how do I stop teeth grinding” is that it is very difficult (if not impossible) to stop or control this involuntary habit that occurs in your sleep.
+The generally agreed upon short answer to the question “how do I stop teeth grinding at night” is that it is very difficult to stop or control this involuntary habit that occurs in your sleep.
 Over the course of your life you may experience some times when you grind your teeth.
 Maybe a lot!
 Maybe just moderately.

 What do we know about the “cause” of teeth grinding?

 Bruxism is classified as a SLEEP DISORDER.
 There is still a lot of debate about exact causes.

 The truth is, dentists and researchers are still not sure exactly what causes the habit of grinding or clenching teeth.
 They do know the effect of this disorder.

 Some things we DO know:

 • Contrary to some belief, your bite does not effect whether or not you grind your teeth.
 In other words, it doesn’t matter if your teeth fit together perfectly or all crazy.